BabafemiOyinlola/Taxi-Forecasting/README.md

 # Taxi-Forecasting
-Forecasting the number of taxi passengers in the next hour
+Forecasting the number of taxi passengers in the next hour using LSTM